How your computer could be at risk

 Before you buy

-Before you buy online, note down the address, telephone and/or fax of the company you’re buying from.
+Before you buy online, note the address, telephone number and any other contact details of the company you’re buying from.
 Never rely on just an email address.

 Always use secure sites